AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

    <a href='http://www.slideshare.net/evandrix/simple-made-easy'><img alt='simple made easy - development speed' src='/img/simple.easy.speed.png' /></a>
 </div>

-This 'experiential graph' represents how, that if you focus on ease while ignoring simplicity, you might be able to move at top speed at the beginning of the project.
+This 'experiential graph' represents how, if you focus on ease while ignoring simplicity, you might be able to move at top speed at the beginning of the project.
 However, no matter what your tools are, or how advanced they are, the complexity will eventually kill your productivity.

 While, If you focus on simplicity, you might not be able to move as fast initially because you will actually need to think